 As her interest and ambition in the book arts grew, so did her interest in and love for printmaking.
-In 2008 she cut lino for the first time ever.
+In 2008 she also cut lino for the first time ever.

 Acquiring coloured linen thread to use in her bindings was surprisingly hard, and so in 2012 Büchertiger officially split up into Büchertiger Studio & Press and Büchertiger Supplies, as she started to branch out into selling linen thread herself.

 Other personal milestones were the birth of her twins in 2011 and the move to England in 2013.
 Both left their mark in her artwork.
 Pregnancy and motherhood made the cultural demands and disappropriation of femals bodies very obvious and resulted in an increased interest in feminist topics.
-Which has been the main topic in her bookwork since her move to Nottingham.

 The thriving supplies business took more of her time than before, but also gave her the freedom to delevop artistic visions.
 In the time since then she spend time and effort to develop and learn printmaking techniques.
 In an attempt to increase the intimacy between the author and the reader of a book, she started investigating simple materials that are widely available, resulting in printing with carboard and aluminium foil.